WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 One word.
 Not *back space* or *back-space*.

+It's OK to use *backspace* as a verb.

 ## backup, back up

 Two words as a verb, one word as an adjective or a noun.